sarvy25/TimeSeries_ELoad_Weather/README.md

 Lastly, to show the effect of the weather features on the electric loads, I have employed seaborn library and plotted the probability distribution of the total electric load based on each weather features over the selected hours (i.e. 7am, 1pm, 6pm, and 10 pm).
 Some of the results and observations are:

 - The probability of load distributions (even at specific time of the day) are compeletly different and it depends on the weather conditions.
 - The varience of the distibutions are different.
-The data is more spread between (2000MW - 4000MW) for the morning and afternoon hours, and it shifts down to (2000 MW - 3000MW) for the late night hours.
+The data is more spread between (2000MW - 4000MW) for the morning and afternoon hours, and it shifts down to (2000 MW - 3000 MW) for the late night hours.
 - It's interesting that the thunderstorm weather makes the total load higher compared to the other weather conditions.
 Also, the distribution has a smaller standarad deviation compared to the other features.
 ![](images/probdist_0.png)
 ![](images/probdist_1.png)